 The key to effective cloud bursting is automation.
 The process of deploying and tearing down cloud application environments needs to be reliable and transparent to end-users.
 People costs often dominate infrastructure costs, and if it takes hours or days of manual effort to establish a working environment in the cloud, any financial benefits advantages will quickly disappear.
 Ideally, cloud bursting should be integrated with your workload manager so you can control what applications are eligible for bursting, and make the process seamless for application users.

 Depending on the business you’re in, you may run dozens of applications.
 For example, a CAE environment may run a variety of commercial and open-source simulators for finite-element analysis, dynamic simulation, and CFD.
 With on-premise clusters, all of these applications typically share the same infrastructure, although some host types might be preferred for some workloads.

 Hosted application services (software-as-a-service) for a particular vendor’s tool can sound attractive, but users need to be careful.
 In the quest for simplicity, it’s easy to magnify costs by paying for siloed replicated infrastructure.
 Ideally, the cloud environment should support all your workloads.
-Hybrid approaches where some applications run locally and others run in the cloud can be effective, but it’s important to take stock of all the applications and avoid scenarios where workflows are made more complex, less reliable, or slowed down by the need to transfer data back and forth between local and cloud-based servers.
+Hybrid approaches where some applications run locally and others run in the cloud can be effective, such as with many self storage software solution concepts where cloud systems talk to local ones to relay availability of spaces, but it’s important to take stock of all the applications and avoid scenarios where workflows are made more complex, less reliable, or slowed down by the need to transfer data back and forth between local and cloud-based servers.